Msalazar2/my_notes/notes.md

-chaining clauses using and or, like, not like, in, null, not null, between chaining order by clauses in desc and asc order getting queries in batches using limit and offset
+chaining clauses using and or, like, not like, in, null, not null, between chaining order by clauses in desc and asc order getting queries in batches using limit and offset primary keys are unique, NON Null, used to optimize tables unique is similar to primary keys but for columns